mmlevinson/hyperComponents/src/content/docs/about/disclaimers.md

 description: Disclaimers
 ---

-The code examples here are intended to be instructive of hypermedia exchanges and the use of HyperScript for client side functionality.
+The code examples here are intended to be instructive of hypermedia exchanges and the use of client side scripting with HyperScript.
+This project exists to provide a starting point for developers interested in using purely hypermedia for state and reactivity in their web project.

 The examples are basic and primitive on purpose.
-The purpose is to demonstrate how htmx, HyperScript, Tailwind and Astro deliver a responsive and interactive experience based solely on hypermedia exchanges.
+The goald is to demonstrate how htmx, HyperScript, Tailwind and Astro deliver a responsive and interactive experience based solely on hypermedia exchanges.

 Providing an open source library is intended to begin the discussion and exposure of these tools, not as an end product for use in production.active

-These examples are not solely from the library authors.
-Most of the examples are either direct implementations of other example code on public sites (maybe the addition of styling using Tailwind).
-When possible, the original source code is linked in the example description.active
+These examples are not solely the product of the library authors or their creativity.
+Most of the examples are either direct implementations of other example code on public sites (maybe with the addition of Tailwind styling).
+When possible, the original source code and authors credit is linked in the example description.

-As always, there are more than one way to do anyting, and hyperComponents are no exception.
-Feel free to critique, ammend, or even rewrite any example code provided here. active
+As always, there are more than one way to do anything, and hyperComponents are no exception.
+Feel free to critique, ammend, or even rewrite any example code provided here.
-The purpose of this project is to provide a starting point for developers wanting to utilize hypermedia for state and reactivity in their web project.

 Below are listed the most common sources for examples used in this project: